xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 We can compare arrows for equality, but we can not compare objects for equality.
 Thus we can only ask for isomorphism between objects.

+- **[Xie]** Is it true that we can not use the equivalence relation between objects?
+  Maybe we can, but it is just that for universal construction, uniqueness expressed by the equivalence relation between objects is too strong, for example, product set `A * B` is not equal to `B * A`, but `A * B` is isomorphic to `B * A`.

 The terminal object as an universal construction,
 - The pattern is single object.
 - The ranking is that `A` is better than `B`, if there is a unique arrow from `B` to `A`.